Battle of al-Riyyas

-The Battle of al-Rias took place in 1329, in er-Rias near a town named Mermadjenna in the land of the Hawwars.
+The Battle of al-Riyyas took place in 1329, in er-Rias near a town named Mermadjenna in the land of the Hawwars.
 It was fought between the troops of the Hafsid caliph, Abu Yahya Abu Bakr, and the army of the Zayanid sultan, Abu Tashfîn, commanded by Yahya Ibn Moussa and Omar Ibn Hamza (leader of the nomadic tribes of Ifriqiya) as well as the Hafsid prince Mohamed Ibn Abu Umran, who had been the governor of Tripoli.
 The prince was declared caliph of the Hafsids and the army marched east.

 Battle

 After having had time to prepare his soldiers, Abu Yahya Abu Bakr set out to intercept Abu Tashfîn's army.
 The two armies faced each other in er-Rias in the land of the Hawwars.
 Abu Tashfîn's army feinted a retreat to lure the Hafsid army into mountainous terrain, where they could take advantage of their position.
 Arab contingents of the Hafsid army joined the Ziyanids, contributing to their victory.